uploadcare/file-uploader/README.md

 ### Supported browsers

-JSDK is supported and tested in all major modern desktop and mobile browsers:
+uc-blocks are supported and tested in all major modern desktop and mobile browsers:
 * Chrome
 * Firefox
 * Safari